 My Cape Town itinerary ideas are based on my own experiences in the city, but my South African boyfriend has also contributed.
 He lived in the city for more than 6 years.
 I really hope you’ll find these useful and that they help you plan your trip to Cape Town, South Africa.

 Cape Town Itinerary Guide

 Many visitors travel to Cape Town and proudly declare it as one of their favourite places in the world.
 The amazing thing about this, is that it can be for very different reasons.

-In fact, I think there are few cities in the world that can really appeal to so many peoples’ different interests.
-Outdoor activities literally just minutes from the Cape Town CBD, wine farms, the incredible V&A Waterfront, the excellent dining and world-class driving routes, a Cape Town itinerary can certainly be varied.
+In fact, there are few cities in the world that can really appeal to so many peoples’ different interests.
+Outdoor activities are literally just minutes from the Cape Town city centre.
+From wine farms, the incredible V&A Waterfront, the excellent dining and world-class driving routes, a Cape Town itinerary can certainly be varied.
 There are few other cities that offer such a smorgasbord of activities so close by as Cape Town.

 However, you aren’t really seeing Cape Town if you don’t understand the people who built this city.
 Visiting the museums, Robben Island and a township are essential to knowing that you’ve really seen Cape Town.

 Is it safe to go to Cape Town?

 It’s a question that crosses most peoples’ minds when considering a trip to South Africa.
 The truth is, yes – it’s definitely safe to go to Cape Town.
 But it would wise to take certain precautions and to be mindful on your travels throughout South Africa.